dcdpr/did-btc1/chapters/Beacons.md

 **did:btc1** supports different ::Beacon Types::, with each type defining a set of algorithms for:

 1. How a ::BTC1 Beacon:: can be established and added as a service to a DID document.
-1. How ::BTC1 Beacon Announcements:: are broadcast within ::Beacon Signals::.
+1. How ::BTC1 Update Announcements:: are broadcast within ::Beacon Signals::.
 1. How a resolver processes ::Beacon Signals::, identifying, verifying, and applying the authorized mutations to a DID document for a specific DID.

 This is an extensible mechanism, such that in the future new ::Beacon Types:: could be added.

 The current, active ::BTC1 Beacons:: of a DID document are specified in the document's `service` property.
 By updating the DID document, a DID controller can change the set of ::BTC1 Beacons:: they use to broadcast updates to their DID document over time.
-Resolution of a DID MUST process signals from all ::BTC1 Beacons:: identified in the latest DID document and apply them in the order determined by the version specified by the `didUpdatePayload`.
+Resolution of a DID MUST process signals from all ::BTC1 Beacons:: identified in the latest DID document and apply them in the order determined by the version specified by the `btc1Update`.

 All resolvers of **did:btc1** DIDs MUST support the ::Beacon Types:: defined in this specification.

-The ::BTC1 Beacon Announcement:: is a SHA256 hash that represents one of the following:
+The ::BTC1 Update Announcement:: is a SHA256 hash that represents one of the following:

-* the hash of a single DID update payload associated with a **did:btc1** identifier;
+* the hash of a single ::BTC1 Update:: associated with a **did:btc1** identifier;
-* the hash of a set of key-value pairs, where each key is a **did:btc1** identifier and the value is the hash of a DID update payload; or
+* the hash of a set of key-value pairs, where each key is a **did:btc1** identifier and the value is the hash of a ::BTC1 Update::; or
 * the hash of an optimized ::sparse Merkle tree:: root, where each leaf node is deterministically selected by a **did:btc1** identifier and contains a hash associated with the **did:btc1** identifier.

 ### Actors